Rum and Coca-Cola: History

 The song was recorded in 1944 by The Andrews Sisters, crediting the composition to Amsterdam, Sullivan and Baron.
 The sisters seem to have given little thought to the meaning of the lyrics.
 According to Patty Andrews, "We had a recording date, and the song was brought to us the night before the recording date.
 We hardly really knew it, and when we went in we had some extra time and we just threw it in, and that was the miracle of it.
 It was actually a faked arrangement.
 There was no written background, so we just kind of faked it."
 In under ten minutes they made a record that sold seven million units and sat at number one on the Billboard magazine chart for seven weeks.
 Maxine Andrews recalled, "The rhythm was what attracted the Andrews Sisters to 'Rum and Coca-Cola'.
 We never thought of the lyric.
 The lyric was there, it was cute, but we didn't think of what it meant; but at that time, nobody else would think of it either, because we weren't as morally open as we are today and so, a lot of stuff—really, no excuses—just went over our heads."
-Some stations refused to play the song because it mentioned rum, and alcohol couldn't be advertised on the air, or because it mentioned the brand name Coca-Cola, which was perceived as advertising for the soft drink.
+Some stations refused to play the song because it mentioned rum, and alcohol could not be advertised on the air, or because it mentioned the brand name Coca-Cola, which was perceived as advertising for the soft drink.

 In the Songs That Won The War Vol. 8 Swing Again, Yes Indeed!
 CD program notes, Edward Habib writes, "'Rum and Coca Cola' has naughty lyrics but not quite naughty enough to deny its hit status...During the forties, comedians as songwriters was the norm, Phil Silvers, Joey Bishop and Jackie Gleason all had a part in writing hit songs.
 While there were a number of records of 'Rum and Coca Cola', the Andrews Sisters' version was far and away the most popular."
 Other artists who released versions included American singer-songwriter Harry Belafonte.

 After the release of the Andrews Sisters recording, Belasco and Lord Invader sued for copyright infringement of the song's music and lyrics, respectively.
 In 1948, after years of litigation, both plaintiffs won their cases, with Lord Invader receiving an award of $150,000 in owed royalties.
 However, Morey Amsterdam was allowed to retain copyright to the song.
 Lord Invader also wrote a follow-up song to "Rum and Coca-Cola", titled "Yankee Dollar".

-Calypsonian and Calypso Monarch winner Devon Seale, first premiered his tribute to Lionel Belasco entitled "Lio", at the Calypso Revue tent in 1999.
-That year, he would take it to the annual Calypso Monarch finals.
-In the tribute, Seale references the Andrews Sisters' recording of "Rum and Coca-Cola" and the winning copyright case.
-He sings, "I bring evidence quick to show them that I write the song in 1906", and "thirty years later Invader changed the lyrics ...
-I am Lio-Lionel Belasco."